 Planning your route in advance will also ensure you have less last minute expenses.

-2- Travel in off Season
+2- Travel off Season

 Everybody wants to go on vacation on summer, spring breaks or main holidays (what we called the high season), and the travel industry knows that and raises its prices.